 Cannabis' Impact in the State of Oregon

-Previously, Oregon’s Cannabis gre strong partly because of Covid.
-Sales are expected to continue to grow at nearly a 20% annual growth rate per the state agency.
-But similar to other states, the local inflationary pressures and competitive price “wars” with a saturated marketplace, put pressures on the market overall.
+Previously, Oregon’s Cannabis grew strong partly because of Covid.
+But since COVID and similar to other states, the local inflationary pressures and competitive price “wars” with a saturated marketplace, put pressures on the market overall.
 (Source: kgw.com)

 As you can see, Oregon has an established market place for cannabis products and this chart below illustrates the break out of licenses.